 Whenever I raise this issue at various conferences, someone will ask “But what else are they supposed to do when some kids shoplift?”
 My answer is the same everytime; “Whatever actions the shopkeeper would need to take if a group of women came into the shop daily and he suspected that some of them might steal – deal with the women who steal, when they steal”

-I brought the young men out a tray of chocolates and biscuits and wished them a happy new year – they were courteous and appreciative (no doubt there was a little stereotyping going on there too, I imagine, as in “Ah – see, old people aren’t crabby and miserable at all…..“.
+I brought the sheltering young men out a tray of chocolates and biscuits and wished them a happy new year – they were courteous and appreciative (no doubt there was a little stereotyping going on there too, I imagine, as in “Ah – see, old people aren’t crabby and miserable at all…..“.

 There is so much, for so very little funding, that could be done to show our faith and commitment to young people but local or central government will never step up unless we show an interest in their doing so.

 Perhaps a government deal with Sports or Health Clubs to provide an area, perhaps a government subsidised Membership Card (I can already see the killing of two birds with one stone….) or Football Clubs opening up an area for the young people in their locality – members or not.
-My ideal would be Pubs allowing young people in to play pool or sit and chat, serving coffee and soft drinks – its traditionally where young men learnt how to “be men” (this is especially useful for those who have no men around in their immediate family but that’s whole another blog….)
+My ideal would be Pubs allowing young people in to play pool or sit and chat, serving coffee and soft drinks – its traditionally where young men learnt how to “be men” (this is especially useful for those who have no men around in their immediate family but that’s whole other blog….)

 I don’t want young people to be abandoned to the wind and rain.
 I have faith in them and take great joy in seeing them, with hoods or without.
 They don’t have any power but I have the ultimate power as a citizen – my vote, and I might sell it to a party that includes all sections of the community in their plans to improve the lives of individuals.
 Maybe if young people were given the vote at 16, it would assure them a voice, a vote to be won which is exactly what the elderly have and what keeps them safer when governmental policies are being decided.